-Condition: Six of the 25 Human Services invoices tested for compliance with Minn.
+Condition: Three of the 25 Human Services Department invoices tested for compliance with Minn.
 Stat. § 471.425 were not paid within 35 days.

 Context: The approval process is lengthy in the Human Services Department, and payments are only made once a month.
-The invoices were paid not long after the 35-day requirement.
+However, beginning in December 2018, another payment cycle was added so that payments are now made twice a month.